 Except in the case of people with Mast Cell Activation Syndrome (MCAS), MCS is not a disorder of immune activation.
-Therefore, people with MCS are not at danger of serious or life-threatening reaction to vaccines.
+Therefore, people with MCS are not in danger of serious or life-threatening reactions to vaccines.
 They may react more than the average person to the ingredients of the vaccine.
-These ingredients are found in tiny amounts and in most cases the reaction will pass quickly.
+These ingredients are found in tiny amounts and in most cases, the reaction will pass quickly.
 It is a small price to pay for the health benefits of the vaccine.
-The American College of Asthma, Allergy and Immunology states that people with common allergies to medications, foods, inhalants, insects and latex are no more likely than the general public to have an allergic reaction to the mRNA COVID-19 vaccines. https://acaai.org/news/acaai-updates-guidance-risk-allergic-reactions-covid-19-vaccines
+The American College of Asthma, Allergy and Immunology states that people with common allergies to medications, foods, inhalants, insects and latex are no more likely than the general public to have an allergic reaction to the mRNA COVID-19 vaccines.

-Many people with ME/CFS believe they are immune compromised, especially those who have a long history of catching more infections than others and getting more severely ill than others when they do catch something.
+Many people with ME/CFS believe they are immune-compromised, especially those who have a long history of catching more infections than others and getting more severely ill than others when they do catch something.
 While this may be true for some, the immune functions that are often impacted in people with ME/CFS are not measured in the Canadian health care system.
-For this reason, it is unlikely that ME/CFS will be considered a health condition which puts people at higher risk leading to early immunization.
-In Alberta, the list of compromising medical conditions was released today. https://www.alberta.ca/assets/documents/covid19-vaccine-phase-2B-eligibility-fact-sheet.pdf
+For this reason, it is unlikely that ME/CFS will be considered a health condition that puts people at higher risk leading to early immunization.
+The Alberta list of compromising medical conditions.

 So, all this being said, you may be wondering what am I planning to do?